Anthology of the Killer: Development and release

 In Anthology of the Killer, BB is placed in drastically different settings in episodes like Flesh of the Killer (left) and Ears of the Killer (right), in part the result of intentional formula changes made to distinguish an episode from the preceding one.

 The Anthology of the Killer series was created and developed by the Irish independent game creator Stephen Gillmurphy (also known by the pseudonyms "thecatamites" and "garmentdistrict"), who had previously developed other indie game titles like Space Funeral and 10 Beautiful Postcards.
 He stated in an interview that he enjoyed making "narrative games", especially serial ones, because of their bizarre story progressions akin to webcomics or the soap opera General Hospital.
 He cited the horror manga series Uzumaki as one of his game inspirations because of its narrative mix of "Nancy-Drew-ish mystery storytelling and startling surrealist imagery that seemed to belong to a completely different narrative order".
 His series was also derived from his preference of a "recurring heroine" who has to face different antagonists in different situations.
 Gillmurphy also credited game content from the Haunted PS1 community as another source of his increased interest in horror.
+He said that BB was consistently "cypher-esque" in the series but also that she had quirks of her own revealed in each episode like one detail where she was allergic to curtains.
+Gillmurphy explained that he decided on BB being a zine maker rather than a TV journalist or policewoman because of the overall themes being less serious and intense and also to convey her extreme passion for her hobby to the point of actively putting her own life at risk.
+The creator brainstormed jokes and dialogue then tested their execution by writing full dialogue on Notepad then using them ingame.